 Census Worker: Options and Job Descriptions

 The U.S. Constitution charges the federal government with conducting a nationwide count of U.S. residents every ten years, and the U.S. Census Bureau employs people in various kinds of roles to perform this duty.
-Permanent employees typically require at least a college degree; preferred education requirements for temporary employees can vary.
-Census workers may work in agency headquarters in Suitland, MD, regional offices or field offices.
+Most census takers work in the field conducting interviews.
+Permanent employees typically need at least a college degree; preferred education requirements for temporary employees can vary.

 Census takers or enumerators are typically temporary employees of the U.S. Census Bureau.
 They work in the field and interview residents of an assigned neighborhood according to strict instructions provided by the Census Bureau.
 They are also responsible for recording the information they elicit through interviews with citizens and implementing quality control measures with regard to the integrity and accuracy of collected information.